Kampot and Kep | Off the Beaten Track in Cambodia

 Pepper Plants at La Plantation near Kampot, Cambodia

 Kampot is most well known for its world-renowned Kampot Pepper.
 This pepper is produced in several hundred organic farms set at the base of mountains in the area.
-There are several farms you can visit ranging from small family run ventures such as the one Andy and I visited during our first time in Kampot nine years ago, all the way to huge plantations stretching more than 20 hectares.
-This time Dad and I visited La Plantation because this was where our tuk tuk driver took us.
-It was set up and is run by a French couple who train and employ many locals.
+There are several farms you can visit ranging from small family-run ventures such as the one Andy and I visited during our first time in Kampot nine years ago, all the way to huge plantations stretching more than 20 hectares.

 The plantation has a beautiful countryside setting with views over the plantation, hills, lake, and Bokor mountain.
 They offer an interesting free presentation about the pepper growing process, including a taster of each type of pepper.
 Afterwards, there’s a free guided tour of the plantation which again we found really interesting.